public-awesome/docs/guides/stargaze-studio/interact-with-a-collection/execute-messages.md

 A set of actions can be executed by the admin of the collection.
 Executable actions are as follows:

+* **Mint**

+Mint a token from the collection to the caller's address.

+* **Purge**

+Purge the data stored inside the collection contract.
+This action is irreversible and requires the collection to be sold out.

+* **Update Mint Price**

+Updates the public minting price of the collection.
+It can't be raised, only lowered.

 * **Mint To**

-Mints a token for the inputted address.&#x20;
+Mints a token for the inputted address.

+* **Batch Mint**

+Mints multiple tokens for the inputted address.

 * **Mint For**

-Mints the token with the given ID for the inputted address.&#x20;
+Mints the token with the given ID for the inputted address.

-* **Batch Mint**

-Mints multiple tokens for the inputted address.&#x20;

-{% hint style="info" %}
-Mint actions don't have time restrictions and thus can be executed before the start time.
-{% endhint %}

-* **Set Whitelist**

-Sets a new whitelist contract address for the collection

-* **Update Start Time**

-Updates the start time with the new date.

-* **Update Tokens Per Address Limit**

-Sets a new limit for the mint per address.

-* **Withdraw Tokens**

-Withdraws all the tokens from the collection.
-They will no longer be mintable.

-* **Transfer Tokens**

-Takes an address and a token ID, then transfers that token to the address.

-* **Batch Transfer Tokens**
+* **Batch Mint For**

-Takes an address and multiple token IDs (separated by commas), then transfers all of the tokens to the address.
+Takes an address and list of token IDs (separated by commas), then mints all of the tokens to the address.

 {% hint style="info" %}
 The token IDs must be separated by commas: